WNTP: WZZD

 In 1977, management decided that the WIBG image and call sign were no longer an asset.
 After a highly publicized final week featuring many of the personalities from the station's peak years, the call letters were changed to WZZD.

-The station began to call itself "The All New Wizzard 100", and adopted a heavily researched Top 40 format.
+The station began to call itself The All New Wizzard 100, and adopted a heavily researched Top 40 format.
 Listeners did not respond, and the format was changed to disco music, which did not fare much better.
-In 1980, the station was sold to Christian broadcaster Communicom, which began airing Contemporary Christian music and Christian talk and teaching shows.
+In 1980, the station was sold to Christian broadcaster Communicom, which began airing contemporary Christian music and Christian talk and teaching shows.
 The station had a schedule similar to sister station (and another former top 40 station) WWDJ in the New York City radio market.
 WZZD played music about half the day and Christian programs and features during the other half of the day.

 The WZZD antenna was redesigned in 1986 to reduce the number of towers.
 (Note: From 5 to 4; the 5th tower's footing, which is northwest of the present Tower 1, can be seen on aerial views.)
 It improved coverage to the north and west, a change that if it had been made in the 1960s may have improved the success of WIBG in its battle with WFIL.

-In 1994, Communicom sold WZZD to Salem Media.
+In 1994, Communicom sold WZZD to Salem Communications.
 Under Salem, WZZD kept the Christian music and teaching format initially.
 But by the late 1990s, music was cut back to a couple of hours a day.
 By 2002, WZZD ran nearly all teaching and almost no music at all.